 Jeanne Page is the matriarch of the group (affectionately called “Mama J” by her fellow band-mates) , and is a best-selling author of Hammered Dulcimer books with Mel Bay Publications.
 While the hammered dulcimer was Jeanne’s main instrument in previous bands, in “Singing Pilgrims,” she focuses on her first love, the guitar.

 Natasha Coffing is a multi-instrumentalist composing on the piano as well as the Celtic harp, but long ago, the fiddle became the instrument that felt most at home in her hands.
 Tasha’s aggressive and passionate playing style has become the centerpiece of the “Singing Pilgrims” signature sound.

 Gabrielle Coffing (Bria) rounds out the trio and it has been harder to nail her down to one primary instrument.
 She provides a strong rhythmic heartbeat on bodhran or dumbek for Tasha’s sparkling jigs and reels but moves to the keyboards for most of the vocal numbers.

-Soulful ballads in three part harmony fill out a Singing Pilgrims program and all three ladies take a turn on the Celtic harp–the instrument that brought them together and solidified their life-long friendship.
+The long, shared history of the band members brings a unique perspective and expression to their music.
+High powered fiddle tunes, soulful ballads in three part harmony and heart felt stories fill out a Singing Pilgrims program with all three ladies taking a turn on the Celtic harp- the instrument that brought them together and solidified their life-long friendship.